Master of Arts in Theory Pedagogy

 HANDBOOK FOR MA IN THEORY PEDAGOGY

 This handbook is designed to guide students in the MA theory pedagogy program.
 Following some introductory information, the student is taken progressively through the program from entrance to graduation.
 Some additional topics of concern are included in the final section.
 Should questions arise that are not addressed in the handbook, students should consult their academic adviser, the Chair of the Theory Department, or the Associate Dean of Graduate Studies in that order.
-In case of any disparity, the official Eastman Bulletin and Supplement supersedes the statements in this handbook.
+Information about degree requirements is also available in the online academic policy handbook.

 TABLE OF CONTENTS